aaron-grau/curic/react/projects/pokedex/README.md

 ### Redirecting

-Once the posting is complete we want the application to redirect to the newly created pokemon.
-We need to wait because we need this pokemon's ID in order to push to that URL.
+Once the posting is complete we want the application to redirect to the newly created Pokemon.
+We need to wait because we need this Pokemon's ID in order to push to that URL.
 Unfortunately this is one of the downfalls to implementing the react router separate from Redux.
 We do not have the router as a part of our application state, so instead we suggest using the slightly older way of implementing navigation: `import {hashHistory} from 'react-router';`

 This imports a reference to the `hashHistory` object that we can push directly to.
 Call `hashHistory.push` with the correct url inside of your `postPokemon` success callback.